SathyaBhat/sathyasays.com/content/posts/2010-09-07-how-to-search-through-bash-history.md

   - tutorials

 ---
-Quick tip &#8211; if you use the Terminal as much as I do, ever been in a situation where you&#8217;ve written a particularly long command, and then want to issue that command again but can&#8217;t recall it ?
+Quick tip &#8211; if you use the Terminal as much as I do, ever been in a situation where you've written a particularly long command, and then want to issue that command again but can't recall it ?
 Use the history command, and pipe it to grep to search it!

 > `history | grep -i <search-term>`